knutvalen/coding-challenge-web/README.md

 * Responsive web app that works well on both large and small screens.
 * Next.js.
 Use its Static Generation pre-rendering of the pages.
 * React.
 Use its Hooks instead of Classes.
+* Styled Components for styling the user interface.

 ## Resources
 Space X has APIs where many of the read-endpoints are open and can be used to get the data needed: